Angela loves history and feels it is essential to our future to know the past—or else be destined to repeat it.

 What Was James Madison's Role in the Constitutional Convention?

-In 1787, James Madison and many others gathered for the Federal Constitutional Convention, which ultimately was how the U.S. Constitution was drafted.
-Madison's role during this convention would result in him being called the "Father of the Constitution."
+In 1787, James Madison and many others gathered for the Federal Constitutional Convention and drafted the U.S. Constitution.
+Madison's role during this convention would result in his nickname, the "Father of the Constitution."
 He began his work by working on George Mason's draft of the Virginia Declaration of Rights.

 During the Convention, Madison wrote "Notes of Debates in the Continental Congress," which recorded the activities of Congress as they wrote the Constitution that would replace the previous Articles of Confederation.
-Many people also had a hand in the writing of it, it waas Madison who wrote George Washington on April 16, 1787 stating he had "formed in my mind some outlines of a new system, I take the liberty of submitting them without apology, to your eye."
+Many people also had a hand in the writing of it.
+It was Madison who wrote George Washington on April 16, 1787, stating he had "formed in my mind some outlines of a new system, I take the liberty of submitting them without apology, to your eye."
 He entitled it, "Vices of the Political System of the US [sic]."

 When the Virginia delegates met in early May 1787, they used this as the outline for the "Virginia Plan of Government."
-Four months and much debate later, the Constitution was written.
-The new Constitution was then approved by 39 of the 42 delegates.
-It was eventually approved by the states and became effective in 1789.
+Four months and much debate later, they finished the Constitution.
+39 of the 42 delegates approved the new Constitution and eventually approved by the states.
+It became effective in 1789.

 Father of the Constitution

 James Madison was not only our fourth United States President, but he was also one of our founding fathers due to his work on the Constitution.
 He wrote over a third of the Federalist Papers, 29 total.
-He wrote these in order to help with the ratification of the Constitution.
+Madison wrote these to help with the ratification of the Constitution.
 He also drafted the first ten amendments.
-He has been coined as being the "Author of the Bill of Rights," as well as the "Father of the Constitution."
-He fought these titles due to his belief that they were not drafted due to a single mind and was "the work of many heads and many hands."
+He is known as the "Author of the Bill of Rights," as well as the "Father of the Constitution."
+He did not approve of these titles because he believed that they were not drafted due to a single mind and was "the work of many heads and many hands."